 Walk around Ilfracombe Harbour

-You can walk from the harbour to the other side of town and Wildersmouth Beach.
-This is undoubtedly one of the best things to do in Ilfracombe because you’ll be able to take in the town’s atmosphere and it is completely free!
+This is undoubtedly one of the best things to do in Ilfracombe because you’ll be able to take in the town’s atmosphere and it’s completely free!

 See the bronze statue of Verity, a pregnant woman on the harbour

-The statue of Verity was created by Damien Hirst and was loaned to North Devon for five years – but this was nine years ago, and it is still there now!
-It is supposed to represent truth and justice; it has many fans and plenty of critics too.
+Created by Damien Hirst, the statue of Verity and was loaned to North Devon for five years – but this was nine years ago, and she’s still there now!

-You’ll see this statue while you’re walking around the harbour – you can’t miss it – but take some time to see it up close!
+You’ll see this statue while you’re walking around the harbour – you can’t miss it – but take some time to see it up close too!